 Board of Directors

 SECTION 1.
 General Powers and Duties.
-The property, business and affairs of AMSPDC shall be managed by the Board of Directors, which shall have exclusive responsibility for the determination and implementation of policy.
+The property, business and affairs of the AMSPDC shall be managed by the Board of Directors, which shall have exclusive responsibility for the determination and implementation of policy.
 The Board of Directors may appoint an Executive Director whose duties shall be assigned by the Board of Directors.

 SECTION 2.
 Number, Election and Term of Office.
 The Board of Directors shall consist of the Executive Committee (the President, the President-elect, the Immediate Past President and the Secretary-Treasurer) and eight Board Members at Large.
 The President-elect, the President, and the Immediate Past President shall each serve terms as outlined in Article IV Section 1.
-The at large Board Members shall hold office for staggered three-year terms, which shall begin in the year of election at the conclusion of the annual business meeting of AMSPDC.
+The at large Board Members shall hold office for staggered three-year terms, which shall begin in the year of election at the conclusion of the annual business meeting of the AMSPDC.
 Except as otherwise expressly provided in these Bylaws, Board Members shall hold office for one term and until their successors have been elected and qualified.
 Former Board members may serve another term after a period of two years.

 SECTION 3.
 Resignation and Removal.
-Any Board Member may resign at any time by giving written notice to the President or Secretary-Treasurer of AMSPDC.
+Any Board Member may resign at any time by giving written notice to the President or Secretary-Treasurer of the AMSPDC.
 Such resignation shall take effect when the notice is delivered, unless the notice specifies a future date; and, unless otherwise specified therein, the acceptance of such resignation shall not be necessary to make it effective.
 The pending vacancy may be filled pursuant to Section 4 of this Article before the effective date.
 Any officer or other Board Member may be removed from office, with or without cause, upon the majority vote of the Voting Members.

 SECTION 4.
 Vacancies in an At-Large Board Position.
-Any vacancy occurring in a Board member at large position may be filled by an appointment by the President in consultation with the Board of Directors or the Nominating Committee, and such individual so appointed shall serve until the next annual election of Board Members, or until the end of such term, whichever occurs first.
+Any vacancy occurring in a Board Member at large position may be filled by an appointment by the President in consultation with the Board of Directors or the Nominating Committee, and such individual so appointed shall serve until the next annual election of Board Members, or until the end of such term, whichever occurs first.
 The person so elected shall hold office for the unexpired term of his or her predecessor in office.

 SECTION 5.
 Regular Meetings.
 Meetings of the Board of Directors shall be held at least twice a year.
 There shall be a regular annual meeting of the Board of Directors, which shall be held in conjunction with the annual business meeting at such time and place as may be designated by resolution of the Board of Directors.
 There shall be a second meeting approximately six months later, the exact date and place to be specified by the President.